Alloimmunity: B-lymphocytes

 Humoral (antibody-mediated) type of rejection is caused by recipient's B-lymphocytes which produce alloantibodies against donor MHC class I and II molecules.
 These alloantibodies can activate the complement – this leads to target cell lysis.
 Alternatively, donor cells are coated with alloantibodies that initiate phagocytosis through Fc receptors of mononuclear leukocytes.
-Mechanism of humoral rejection is relevant for hyperacute, accelerated and chronic rejection.
+The mechanism of humoral rejection is relevant for hyperacute, accelerated and chronic rejection.

 Alloimmunity can be also regulated by neonatal B cells.

+In addition to humoral immune responses, B-lymphocytes aid in T-cell activation by acting as antigen-presenting cells (APCs).
+This is activation by indirect allorecognition is crucial, as these T-cells are able to translocate the follicular border to retrieve a T-follicular helper cell (Tfh).
+This will then lead to an induced B-cellular response.
+They are important for lymphoid neogenesis (de novo formation of lymphoid tissues during transplant rejection) and forming in-graft tertiary lymphoid organs (TLOs).
+TLOs also encourage a local alloimmune response needed for recovery and long-term health outcomes.

 Cytokines

 Cytokine microenvironment where CD4^{+} T-lymphocytes recognize alloantigens significantly influences polarization of the immune response.